javaporter/savory/readme.md

 - `npm install`
 - `gulp`

+Gulp runs on localhost:3000.
 This app has livereload bundeled with the `gulp` process.
 To use, install the livereload browser extension and turn it on.

 ---